paskalian/WID_LoadLibrary/README.md

                 LdrpCondenseGraph(pLdrEntryLoaded->DdagNode);
             if (NT_SUCCESS(*pStatus))
             {
-                // In here I realized that the module must have already been loaded to be prepared for execution.
+                // [IGNORE THIS] In here I realized that the module must have already been loaded to be prepared for execution.
-                // So I've gone a little back and realized the actual loading was done in the LdrpDrainWorkQueue function.
+                // [IGNORE THIS] So I've gone a little back and realized the actual loading was done in the LdrpDrainWorkQueue function.
+                // Doing more research revealed it was inside LdrpProcessWork after LdrpFindOrPrepareLoadingModule returning STATUS_DLL_NOT_FOUND.

                 // This function is pretty interesting, had a quick look and seen a lot.
 Gonna reverse this one too.
                 Status = LdrpPrepareModuleForExecution(pLdrEntryLoaded, pStatus);